 It does this by grounding the pointing on the users’ previous & existing apps as an alternative of traditional metrics such as geography or demographics.

-For example, someone with a lot of games installed on their phone will be targeted with game related advertisement.
+For example, someone with a lot of games installed on their phone will be targeted with game related advertisement, or maybe on their computer, so they may get a site where they can find the best cheap 4k monitors online.
 Incomes are typically above par & are expected to raise even higher with the new appographic targeting feature.

 Under Marissa Mayer’s reign in 2014, Flurry was picked up by Yahoo.
 With the capability for a company or developer to observe a whole portfolio of applications dispersed on various application stores across platforms, the analytics part of Flurry is truly unique to them.